 Every building must have at least one roof, wall and floor component, and every block must have these components assigned, even those that may have connecting interior surfaces.
 The tool will automatically identify interior surface construction.

 Every surface with a window must have a valid Window-to-Wall Ratio or the total Number of Windows assigned.
 Window entries should include all vertical fenestration, including curtain walls and storefronts.
 For vertical glazing area, wall properties or window properties that differ by orientation, select ‘Edit Surfaces’ after assigning, to specify these properties by orientation.

 Select the Construction icon from the toolbar to create or edit the assembly components that make up the building envelope.
 Include each different type of roof, wall, window and floor that is present in the building.
 Assign components to blocks and click on blocks to view and add additional inputs (such as window-to-wall ratio) as needed.

-Roofs, walls and floors may be identified as ‘adiabatic’ by selecting the ‘Interior surface marking project boundary’ checkbox.
+Roofs, walls and floors may be identified as ‘interior surfaces marking project boundaries’ by selecting the ‘Interior surface marking project boundary’ checkbox.

 Create assembly components